Research

 Outcomes

 No outcomes are claimed at this stage.
-Reporting will be conservative and based on appropriate evaluation.
-Early work focuses on feasibility, safety and engagement.
+Reporting will remain conservative and tied to appropriate evaluation design.
+Early work is focused on feasibility, safety, acceptability, and engagement rather than effectiveness claims.

 Early evaluation signals

-Reporting commitment: Any future outcome discussion will distinguish feasibility/safety findings from clinical effectiveness, and will be shared only when supported by appropriate study design and oversight.
+Reporting commitment: Any future outcome discussion will distinguish feasibility and safety findings from clinical effectiveness, and will be shared only when supported by appropriate study design and oversight.

 Need help now?
 Crisis Resources